Aayush2909/Competitve-programs/README.md

 List-
 1. Smaller on Right : Based on BST (Binary Search Tree).
 2. Kth largest in a stream : Based on Heap/ Priority Queue.
+3. Sort K-sorted Arrays : Based on Priority Queue using customised datatype and comparator function.